How to use the @forelse blade directive in Laravel

 @else

-No Students Found
+No Cars Found

 @endif

-However, to simplify the code even further and make it more straight forward, you should make use of the @forelse blade directive in cases like these as shown below.
+However, to simplify the code even further and make it more straightforward, you should make use of the @forelse blade directive in cases like these as shown below.

-{{ $student->name }}
+{{ $car->model }}

 @empty

-No Students Found
+No Cars Found

 @endforelse